InfiniBrains/Awesome-GameDev-Resources/courses/artificialintelligence/readings/spatial-quantization.md

 # Voxels and Grid 3D

-Grids in 3D works the same way as in 2D, but you need to use 3D vectors/arrays or voxel volumes.
-Most concepts applies here.
+Grids in 3D work the same way as in 2D, but you need to use 3D vectors/arrays or voxel volumes.
+Most concepts apply here.
 If you want to expand this section, send a merge request.

 # Quadtree